Over the next few months I plan to release some elementary/beginning sight-reading exercises for the banjo. *PDF located at the bottom*

 So the range of these notes on our instrument is the 2nd fret of the 2nd string up to the 5th fret of the first string.
 The exercise are presented to get you started, there is no “tune” or melody and that’s intentional.
 Randomness is so the student doesn’t memorize the patterns instead of reading them.
 A common problem.

-Lastly, I HIGHLY recommend my students to read the notes AWAY from the instrument at first, to the point that you can say out loud, “C, E, G, D, etc.” This isolates the mental away from the physical, once the mental is sped up the physical part will follow quicker.
+Lastly, I HIGHLY recommend my students to read the notes AWAY from the instrument at first, to the point that you can say out loud, “C, E, G, D, etc.” This isolates the mental away from the physical, once the mental is sped up the physical part will quickly follow.
+Above all we don’t want the notes on the staff to become only finger patterns, as you go through the exercises eventually see if you can hear the sound internally BEFORE pressing the note.

 To Print the the first banjo sight reading exercises, go here to view and download the PDF file: